wengandrew/wengandrew.github.io/_pages/teaching.md

 ----
 ## Coursework Development

-I am actively developing university-level coursework on the topics of battery engineering and battery manufacturing process fundamentals.
-I have also served as a Graduate Student Instructor (GSI), guest lecturer, and workshop developer at multiple venues over the past four years.
+I develop university-level coursework on battery engineering and battery manufacturing process fundamentals.
+I have served as a course instructor, guest lecturer, and workshop developer at multiple venues over the past four years.

-### Battery Manufacturing Process Fundamentals (**Fall 2024**)
+### Battery Manufacturing Process Fundamentals
-- Leading course content development to realize an online course in [battery manufacturing process fundamentals](https://nexus.engin.umich.edu/pro-ed/battery-cell-mfg/).
-Responsibilities include syllabus conceptualization, learner profile interviews, course content development, evaluation material development, video lecture production, online course implementation, and course delivery.
-The first session begins Jan 13, 2025, with 50 enrolles from a major automotive company.
+- I built from scratch the first professional education course in [battery cell manufacturing process fundamentals]([https://nexus.engin.umich.edu/pro-ed/battery-cell-mfg/](https://www.linkedin.com/feed/update/urn:li:activity:7317534923899236352/) in the U.S. The first cohort included 50 engineers from a major automotive OEM, who gave the course a 95%+ satisfaction rating.

 ### ME499/599: Battery Engineering and Lifetime Management (**Fall 2023**)
 - Assisted in course content development for a new introductory course on lithium-ion battery physics, lifetime management, and sustainability; the course was launched in Fall 2023 with 47 students enrolled.